smarley2/swiss-rent-buy-calculator/README.md

 - **Rent & investment assumptions**: Set `Monthly rent`, `Annual Rental Supplemental Costs`, and `Investment yield` (for renter savings).
 - **Taxes**: Either accept the defaults or use your canton’s `Imputed rental value`, `Deductions`, and `Marginal tax rate`.
 - **Comparison Mode**:
+  - `Cash-flow parity (default, recommended)` — Renter invests the positive monthly difference and withdraws when negative.
   - `Equal consumption (baseline)` — Renter invests only initial capital.
-  - `Cash-flow parity (invest actual monthly difference)` — Renter invests the positive monthly difference and withdraws when negative.
-  - `Equal savings (amortization equivalent)` — Renter contributes the buyer’s amortization each year.
+  - `Equal savings (amortization equivalent)` — Renter contributes the buyer's amortization each year.
 - Click `Calculate` to see the decision, monthly snapshot, and detailed breakdowns.

 Tips: